 All my plans for the future and the illusion of a predictable life came crashing down.
 This was my lowest point and I fell into a depression.
 There have been times when I have stared at the same spot on the wall for hours with not a thought in my head and numb to my surroundings.
 I felt paralysed and I didn’t recognise myself – where was that unstoppable, optimistic girl I knew?
 I had to find from deep inside the courage to claim my life back and to find a way to rekindle and rediscover my passion.

 On the up and up

-I decided to start my own business, a business that would allow me to reconnect to my passion for life.
+Tal and I came to grips with our reality and decided to start our own business, a business that would allow me to reconnect to my passion for life and for Tal to liberate his entrepreneurial spirit.
 I have always been creative and love to make something out of nothing.
 I also love the exotic, deep rich flavours of spices and herbs and I have always travelled, to see other cultures, their traditions and foods and experimented with them.
-I fell in love with the spice markets of the Middle East when I was living there and the seed of Enspice and Table of Plenty was planted.
+I fell in love with the spice markets of the Middle East when I was living there and the seed of Table of Plenty was planted.

-With each idea and step forward in the business, my confidence and enthusiasm returned.
-It was clear that no one was going to hand me my ideal life on a plate and I would have to create it.
+With each idea and step forward in the business, our confidence and enthusiasm returned.
+It was clear that no one was going to hand us our ideal life on a plate, it would have to be created.

-I also knew that my reasons are the fuel that will get the business up and running and they are as central to it today as they were then.
+We also knew that our reasons are the fuel that will get the business up and running and they are as central to it today as they were then.

-- To reconnect to my passion for life – this was the short-term spark that began it.
+- To reconnect to passion for life – this was the short-term spark that began it.